motdotla/sendgrid-opensource-proposals/README.md

 * Obj C library should be transfered directly under SendGrid account <https://github.com/sendgrid/sendgrid-objc>.
 Currently a fork.
 * Eddie's already getting the tracker agent to track versions of libraries being used.
 Working with Suchit on that.
 * Go through the smtpapi libraries and try to standardize the unittests - using the given json file.
+* smtpapi-java lib needs to be built for 1.6.
+Ask a Java person how to do this.

 ## Status